 You may be tempted to frame this question from an employee-centric perspective.
 “Because he’s earned it.
 He’s a hard worker, he gets results, he’s a natural leader, he’s put in the time, and he has great potential.”
 Assuming all of those things are true, a corporation has even less incentive to promote.
-Because here is the same idea, framed in the cold robotic voice of Conglom-O.
+Because here is the same idea, framed in the cold robotic voice of Conglom-O:

 “This person has worked for us for six years, making $40K.
 Our budget for that role was originally $52K, so we’ve saved $72,000 so far by using him.
 Despite being cheap, he’s also done spectacular work.
 He fulfills the duties of a manager without actually being paid to do so.
 He works nights and weekends in exchange for a bare minimum of perks and recognition.
-Our HR department’s pay structure is such that managers make a minimum of $75K, so we would have to almost double his pay to get him into that level.
+Our HR department’s pay structure is such that managers make a minimum of $75K, so we would have to almost double his pay to get him to that level.
 So why on earth would we move him from his current role, where he is performing so optimally?”

 In other words: “Why would we pay him $75K to do the job he’s been content to do for $40K for the past six years?”

-You do not live in a meritocracy
+We do not live in a meritocracy

 I think it’s easy for young people to get trapped into a meritocratic way of thinking because schools are meritocratic.

 You work hard, you get good grades, you move on to the next grade level.
 Rinse and repeat.
 The best singer gets the lead role in the spring musical.
 The best athletes are on the varsity team.
 The brightest and hardest-working students get the best grades.
 These expectations were so firm that any deviation would cause a school-wide stir.
-(That time the band teacher’s son got selected to be drum major?
+(That time the band teacher’s son was selected to be drum major?
 FIFTEEN MONTHS OF DRAMA!)

-Your workplace will work hard to promote the image of a meritocracy.
+Your employer will work hard to promote the image of a meritocracy.
 It flatters the people who control such messaging (the leadership, who did get promoted at some point) and acts as a dangling carrot to inspire sacrifice and hard work among individual contributors.
 Don’t fall for it.

 So what do you do if you want a promotion?